-“Unless a crime disclosed to the mediator in caucus falls under one of the exceptions to confidentiality for mediation communications in section 44.405, Florida Statutes (2012), the mediator should not report it.
+“Unless a crime disclosed to the mediator in caucus falls under one of the exceptions to confidentiality for mediation communications pursuant to Florida Statutes 44.405 the mediator should not report it.
 If a mediator decides, during the course of the mediation, that the mediator will make such a report, the mediator must withdraw from the mediation.”

 “When deciding whether to report a past crime revealed during caucus, the mediator must ask him/herself several questions.
 First, is the statement a mediation communication?
-Second, as a mediation communication, does the statement qualify as one of the exceptions to mediation confidentiality … If the communication requires a mandatory report pursuant to chapter 39 (child abuse, abandonment, or neglect) or chapter 415 (abuse, neglect, or exploitation of vulnerable adults) of the Florida Statutes, the mediator has an ethical obligation to report it.
+Second, as a mediation communication, does the statement qualify as one of the exceptions to mediation confidentiality … If the communication requires a mandatory report pursuant to Florida Statutes 39.201; (child abuse, abandonment, or neglect) or Chapter 415, the mediator has an ethical obligation to report it.

 If the communication does not fall under the mandatory reporting exceptions, then the mediator must ask if it falls under any of the other exceptions to confidentiality.
 If the communication does fit within the definition of an exception, the mediator has the discretion to report.”